CORE4/fulmar/README.md

 remote shell execution.

-A deployment can create a new version folder on the remote system in which you can warm up the cache and the publish via a symlink.
+A deployment can create a new version folder on the remote system in which you can warm up the cache and publish via a symlink.
 This avoids an inconsistent state on the production machine and allows a quick revert to the old version, as long as other dependencies are compatible (i.e. database).

-It has (yet limited) support for MySQL / MariaDB and git.

 ## Warning